faizilham/msc-thesis/main/ch5_general_function.typ

   return a
 }
 ```] <lst:TopLevelUtilEx>

+The `passThrough` function behavior is quite unintuitive at the first glance since it only returns an existing value instead of a new one.
+There are two ways to handle this case.
+First, we can declare that the function does not use its argument and the return value is an alias to the argument.
+The second way is to declare that the function uses its argument and then return a new utilizable value.
+While the first way is the more accurate description of `passThrough` behavior, we choose the second description in this model since it bypasses the aliasing problem, and if we want to add a more accurate alias analysis in the future it can be easily modified by disabling the return-means-utilize behavior for argument values.

 Lambda functions behave in a similar way to top-level functions, but one main difference is that lambda functions may also affect the utilization of its free variables, that is the variables declared on the higher-level scope than the lambda function's body. @lst:LambdaUtilEx shows the example of lambda functions effect on utilization.
 In the `testLambda` function, the lambda function assigned to variable `lam` uses its first argument and the free variable `b`.
 Therefore, the values in `a` and `b` are utilized after the `lam(a)` call.